Close Relative Giving

-Under Gift Aid rules there are restrictions on using funds given to Stewardship by a close relative of the intended recipient, or by a close relative of the intended recipient’s spouse, if they have one.
-Close relatives are defined as: parent, grandparent, child, grandchild, sibling, or the spouse of any of these.
+Under Gift Aid rules, there are restrictions on the use of funds given to Stewardship by a close relative of the intended Christian worker or Bible College student, or funds given by a close relative of the spouse of the intended individual.
+Close relatives are defined as:

-By ‘ministry expenses’ we mean the cost of equipment, training, materials, travel for ministry purposes and other facilities relating directly to your ministry/work, which you incur and aren’t reimbursed to you.
+By ‘personal ministry expenses’ we mean the cost of equipment, training, materials, travel for ministry purposes and other costs relating directly to the individual’s ministry/work, which they incur and aren’t reimbursed.

+These are strict conditions of payments made by Stewardship.
 If you need further help, please do talk to us.
-These are strict conditions of payments made to you by Stewardship.